When we got up this morning, I was pleasantly surprised by temps just

 sounds like the happening place for a pool

-original location for the Centerpoint Schoolhouse.
+original Centerpoint Schoolhouse.
 I continue on though, still in sandals I hope

 I will say I’m glad to have my walking stick for all these river crossings.